University Academy Long Sutton: Secondary modern school

+Academy

 Previously a foundation school administered by Lincolnshire County Council, in July 2019 The Peele Community College converted to academy status and was renamed University Academy Long Sutton.
 The school is now sponsored by the Lincolnshire Educational Trust which is administered by the University of Lincoln, and also includes University Academy Holbeach.

 University Academy Long Sutton offers GCSEs and BTECs as programmes of study for pupils.

+Exam results

+In 2000 the school was in the bottom 50 schools in England, with 9% of 5 grades A-C, changing from 25% the year before.